Q: Where is Branches located?

 Q: Who will my counselor be?

-A: If you call the Murfreesboro office, the front desk staff will gather your information and pass it to the clinical director who will assign a counselor based on your needs.
+A: When you call, the front desk staff will gather your information and pass it to the clinical director who will assign a counselor based on your needs.
 Our staff will call you back (usually within 24 – 48 hours) to set your first appointment.

 Q: How can I learn more about your individual counselors?